BushLife - A Guide to Snowmobiling

 The majority of sleds around here are Ski-Doo (Bombardier).
 They’ve very successfully penetrated the market and carved out their share.
 Granted, I’m in Canada, maybe it’s a pride thing, or perhaps they’re just damn good sleds.

 I know mine is!
 Four years in on a 16-year-old, $4000 sled, and I’ve only replaced an $80 belt!
-I failed to mention that it had over 11,000 km when I bought it, which is getting up there on a 2-stroke.
+I failed to mention that it had over 11,000 km when I bought it, which is high for a 2-stroke engine.

-In the event of a breakdown, whether in the shop or on the trails, many more people around you will understand your sled and can lend a hand.
-You’d be surprised to see how well people take care of each other out there.
+In the event of a breakdown, whether in the shop or on the snowmobile trails, many more people around you will understand your sled and can lend a hand.
+You’d be surprised to see how well trail riders take care of each other out there.

-I also have to say that repairing this sled is very easy.
-Undoing the clips to open the side access panels puts everything you could ever need conveniently at your fingertips.
-Routine snowmobile maintenance and getting to most parts is easy.
+I should mention that repairing this sled is very easy.
+Undoing the clips to open the side access panels puts everything you could ever need at your fingertips.
+Routine sled maintenance, such as checking oil levels and replacing spark plugs, and accessing most parts, is easy.
 Part placement is also very well thought out.

 Check out Ski-Doo Canada’s current lineup.